energywebfoundation/iam-client-lib/README.md

 `iam-client-lib` is written in TypeScript.
 Make sure to have Node.js (>= v10) installed.
 Create a folder named **_iam-client-lib_** and clone this GIT project.

+Also note that having a DID document is a prerequisite for using iam and during initialization the user will be asked to create document if one doesn't exsit.

 ### Install

 Latest stable version